 Daniel's approach to networking transcends the traditional boundaries of formal business meetings.
 He sees it as an integral part of his lifestyle, where every interaction, whether at work, events, or casual meet-ups, is an opportunity to connect.
 This mindset is particularly relevant in architecture, a field deeply rooted in collaboration and understanding diverse perspectives.

-Our Space: Bridging the Gap for Young Architects
+Our Space: Bridging the Gap for Young Designers

-As the founder of Our Space, a CIC company focused on mentorship for the younger generation, Daniel emphasizes the importance of guiding young architects.
-Our Space collaborates with various organizations, like Marco Arabia, to create events that provide these upcoming professionals with the exposure and connections they need to thrive in the industry.
+As a co-founder of Our Space, a community interest company focused on mentorship for the younger generation, Daniel emphasises the importance of guiding young designers.
+Our Space collaborates with organisations across the industry to create events that give upcoming professionals the exposure and connections they need to thrive.

 Many professionals, including Daniel, have experienced apprehension about networking.
 The key to overcoming this fear is to start small and be authentic.
 By attending events, even if it's just for an hour, and engaging in genuine conversations, professionals can slowly build their confidence and expand their network organically.